MicrosoftEdge/WebView2Feedback/specs/wv2winrt-cacheable-properties.md

 # Appendix

 Names considered for the attribute:
- * **Cacheable**: Caching is what WebView2 will do with the property rather than describing an aspect of the runtimeclass property.
+ * **Cacheable**
  * **ReadOnly**: Similar to C#'s readonly keyword which indicates a value won't change (once initialized).
-A more familiar term to end developers than 'immutable'.
-It does convey that the caller can't set it, but does it also convey that the implementer also cannot change the value?
+But does not convey that the implementer cannot change the value.
- * **Immutable**: Perhaps more explicit than readonly that the implementer also cannot change the value, but perhaps less familiar of a term.
+ * **Immutable**: Similar to readonly
+ * **Const**: Does a better job indicating that the value does not change even by the implementer.
+ * **Memoizable**: A broader term than cacheable that also applies to methods but more specific than cacheable in that it better defines the kind of caching.

 For the sample code, the only code you have to write is applying the attribute to the property.
 The only effect this has is to potentially improve performance so there's no other